social-media-ethics-automation/book/book_contents/ch13_mental_health/03_healthy_activities.md

+# Healthy Activities on Social Media

-# Mental Health: Finding Online Communities
+## Finding Online Communities
 - Safe-spaces for marginalized communities
   - [Trans Twitter and the beauty of online anonymity](https://www.vox.com/culture/21432987/trans-twitter-reddit-online-anonymity)
 - Sharing about mental health